 The Reserve Retreat is a unique property.
 It contains a boutique hotel with cozy guest rooms for nightly, weekly and monthly stays.
-The North & South Restaurant Restaurant serves American-fare, in a casual fine dining atmosphere.
+Our restaurant serves American-fare, in a casual fine dining atmosphere.
 The beer/wine bar with large selections and coffee shop are favorites of guests and neighborhood regulars.
 Many people know us as a venue for live music, and we provide space for meetings, parties, or other events.
 We are independently owned and believe in a culture of diversity, inclusion, equality, and pride.

 The boutique hotel is open 24 hours a day; our restaurant (including coffee bar and beer/wine bar) is open Sunday, Monday, & Tuesday from 8a-3p; Wednesday-Thursday 8a-9p; and Friday-Saturday 8a-10p.